Organization

 The By-laws determine the specific purposes of the institution and establish the governing authorities and bodies.

-According to the By-laws and the regulations set for the operation and development of the University, government is carried out through unipersonal and collegiate authorities.
+According to the By-laws and the regulations set for the operation and development of the University, its governance is carried out through unipersonal and collegiate authorities.

 Collegiate authorities